isomerpages/sentosa-corp/_what-we-do/3-sustainable-sentosa.md

 Sentosa is exploring efficient and greener transportation methods which will reduce our carbon footprint, which includes building more sheltered walkways to encourage our visitors to explore the island by foot.

 #### **Develop as a centre for green innovation and test beds**

-The island is well-positioned to be a “living laboratory” for test-bedding and green innovation.
-Research institutions, universities and companies are welcome to partner with us to experiment and test out suitable green ideas on the island.

-In partnership with Philips Lighting, SDC has embarked on pilot-testing a new smart streetlight management system on the island.
-More than 250 conventional sodium streetlamps covering a distance of 3.4km along Artillery Avenue, Allanbrooke Road leading to Sentosa Cove and Bukit Manis Road were replaced.
 <div class="row">
 	<div class="col is-6">
 		<figure style="margin:0;">